glennhickey/progressiveCactus/README.md

 **`<workDir>`**

 Working directory for the cactus aligner.
 It will be created if it doesn't exist.
-Ideally it should be empty.
-If it isn't, its contents may be overwritten.
-If Progressive Cactus finds evidence of a partially completed alignment in the working directory, it will try to resume this job (a message will be printed).
-To avoid this, make sure the directory is empty.
+If an incomplete alignment is found in this directory for the same input data, Progressive Cactus will attempt to continue it (ie skip any ancestral genomes that were successfully reconstructed previously).
+If this behavior is undesired, either erase the working directory or use the `--overwrite` option to restart from scratch.

 When running on a cluster, `<workDir>` must be accessible by all nodes.